GlPortal/specification/formats/map/general.md

 # Map Format Specification

 ## Map
+The file extension for maps is xml.
 A map starts with the xml declaration and the map tag.
 ```xml
 <?xml version="1.0" ?>
 <map>